nh2/Abacus/README.md

 }
 ```

+*Note that the above is a great example of multiple assignments per line which this plugin will **not** handle*

 This way that nasty-ass glob of CSS you inherited from the offshore contractor can go from this:

 ``` css